-She is the founding Director of the Brown-Lifespan Center for Digital Health, as well as the Associate Dean of Strategy and Innovation for the Brown University School of Public Health.
+She is the founding Director of the Brown-Lifespan Center for Digital Health, as well as the Academic Dean for the Brown University School of Public Health.
 She is also Chief Research Officer for the American Foundation for Firearm Injury Reduction in Medicine (www.affirmresearch.org), the country's only non-profit committed to reducing firearm injury through the public health approach, and a founding partner of GetUsPPE.org, dedicated to matching donors to health systems in need of protective equipment.
 She is a Fellow of the fifth class of the Aspen Health Innovators Fellowship Program and a member of the Aspen Global Leadership Network.

 She graduated from Harvard University summa cum laude with a Bachelor of Arts in History of Science in 1997.
 She served as a Peace Corps Volunteer in Cote d'Ivoire prior to attending medical school at Columbia University College of Physicians & Surgeons in NYC.
 She graduated with AOA status and received the Leonard Tow Humanism in Medicine award from the Gold Humanism Society on graduation.
 She completed internship, residency, and chief residency in Emergency Medicine, as well as a fellowship in Injury Prevention Research and a Master of Public Health, at Brown University.